Office of the Vice President

 Associate Vice President for Community & Belonging

 Jessica Nare (she/her/hers) is the Assistant Vice President for Community and Belonging at San Diego State University.
-She promotes diversity and equity efforts by providing strategic leadership to the campus's nine Cultural Centers and the SDSU Connects program.
+She promotes diversity and equity efforts by providing strategic leadership to the campus's Cultural Centers, EOP & Ethnic Affairs, and the SDSU Connects program.

 Jessica’s career has been dedicated to advancing gender justice through education and advocacy.
 A proud San Diego State University alumna, she has served on the faculty in the Department of Women’s Studies since 2009.
 In 2015, she was responsible for opening and managing SDSU’s new Women's Resource Center.
 She has also held roles as the Associate Director of the Center for Intercultural Relations and the Associate Chief Diversity Officer for Student Engagement.
 Prior to SDSU, Jessica worked at Jewish Family Service as the Director of Leadership Programs, where she developed nationally-recognized youth leadership and service learning initiatives.